Environmental Protection Agency (EPA).

 - Hand Delivery: EPA West Building, Room 3334, 1301 Constitution Ave., NW., Washington, DC 20460.
 Such deliveries are only accepted during the Docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.

-This Direct Final rule amends Subpart K of 40 CFR part 262.
+This rule proposes to amend subpart K of 40 CFR part 262.
 Entities potentially affected by this action are any of the following which generate hazardous waste in laboratories: (1) Colleges and universities; (2) non-profit research institutes that are either owned by or have a formal written affiliation agreement with a college or university; and (3) teaching hospitals that are either owned by or have a formal written affiliation agreement with a college or university.

 |NAICS codes||Description of NAICS code|

 |6113, 61131, 611310||Colleges, Universities, and Professional Schools.|

 |6115, 61151||Technical and Trade Schools.|

 |611519||Other Technical and Trade Schools.|

 |6221, 62211, 622110||General Medical and Surgical Hospitals.|